Distributed Learning of Finite Gaussian Mixtures: Appendices

 In this section, we present additional simulation results for $K=5,10,50$ and $d=10,50$.
 All the settings are as in Section~\ref{sec:simulated_data}.
 Figures~\ref{fig:scalability_w1}--\ref{fig:scalability_time} show the results for $N=2^{19}$ and $M=4$ with various combinations of $K$ and $d$.
 The panels in each figure are arranged so that the order of the mixture increases from left to right, and the dimension of the mixture increases from top to bottom.

 Comparing panels within the same row in Figure~\ref{fig:scalability_w1}, we note that the performance of all the estimators becomes worse as the order of the mixture increases in terms of $W_1$ distance.
-Interestingly, the panels within the same row in Figure~\ref{fig:scalability_error} show that this is not true for the misclassification error.
-When $d=10$, the misclassification errors of all the estimators decrease as the number of components increases; when $d=50$, these errors increase as the number of components increases.
-The panels within the same column in Figures~\ref{fig:scalability_w1} and \ref{fig:scalability_error} show that all the estimators become worse as the dimension of the mixture increases in terms of both performance measures.
+The panels within the same column in Figures~\ref{fig:scalability_w1} show that all the estimators become worse as the dimension of the mixture increases in terms of both performance measures.

 Regardless, our estimator has performance comparable to that of the global estimator.
 In terms of the misclassification error, for the same degree of overlapping, the superiority of our estimator increases compared to the KL-averaging as the number of components and the dimension increase.